EarlGlynn/Kansas-Voter-Registration-File/README.md

 * `Kansas-Crosstab-RegisterYear-by-RegisterMonth-yyyy-mm-dd.xlsx`

 Registration years before 1960 are suspect.
-One registration in the future is an errors.
+One registration in the future is an error.

 ## Household issues